By JASON STRAZIUSO and RAHIM FAIEZ, Associated Press Writers

 Complicating the matter, Afghan officials are known to exaggerate civilian death claims for political payback, to qualify for more compensation money from the U.S. or because of pressure from the Taliban.

-Civilian deaths creates massive amounts of pressure on Karzai, and on Saturday the president said his government would soon announce "necessary measures" to prevent civilian casualties, but provided no details.
+Karzai said the Afghan government would soon announce "necessary measures" to prevent civilian casualties, but provided no details.

 Ghulam Azrat, 50, the director of the middle school in Azizabad, said he collected 60 bodies Friday morning after the bombing.

 "We put the bodies in the main mosque," he told The Associated Press by phone, sometimes pausing to collect himself in between tears.
 "Most of these dead bodies were children and women.
 It took all morning to collect them."

 Azrat said villagers on Saturday threw stones at Afghan soldiers who tried to give food and clothes to them.
 He said the soldiers fired into the crowd and wounded eight people, including one child critically wounded.

 "The people were very angry," he said.
 "They told the soldiers, 'We don't need your food, we don't need your clothes.
 We want our children.
 We want our relatives.
 Can you give it to us?
 You cannot, so go away.'"

 A spokesman for Afghan police in western Afghanistan, Rauf Ahmadi, confirmed that the demonstration took place against the soldiers, who he said fired into the air.
 Ahmadi said two Afghans were wounded by the gunfire.

 The operation was led by Afghan National Army commandos, with support from the coalition, Nielson-Green said.